dnstrach/ChefsKiss/README.md

 When the user taps the PhotosPicker view and selects a photo asset, the selectedPhoto/PhotosPickerItem is determined by a computed property and converted to Data by the loadTransferable(from:) function.
 The function determines whether Progress is a success or failure case.
 The user also has the option to upload an image from the camera by tapping the on CameraButtonView.
 The button toggles and presents the CameraView with a .fullScreenCover modifier.
 To integrate UIImagePickerController from UIKit into SwiftUI, CameraView conforms to UIViewControllerRepresentable.

 # Improvements
+ChefsKiss currently has two bugs.
+The first bug occurs when unsaving a recipe from the ExploreView.
+When the user reloads the app, saved recipes are unable to be unsaved when tapping the heart button inside the grid view and image view.
+However, recipes can be unsaved inside the SavedRecipesView.
+A possible solution could be having SwiftData follow MVVM so that the model context is updated in the view model rather than each view.

+The second bug occurs after saving a recipe.
+Once the user taps the heart button and proceeds to the SavedRecipesView, the AsyncImage does not fully load and indicates an error by displaying the placeholder image.
+However, when the user reloads the app, the recipe image appears.

+Additional improvements include adding a filter and sort button to the navigation bar inside the MyRecipesView.
+After adding vegan, vegetarian, gluten-free, and dairy-free options to the AddEditRecipeView form, the filter button would categorize recipes by those dietary restrictions.
+The sort button action would be to sort recipes by ascending or descending alphabetical order.